accountable for exposing Ecuadorian farmers to toxic herbicides

-We represent individuals across the United States who were injured due to exposure to toxic or potentially toxic substances, including purportedly safe substances that may have been released into the environment at toxic levels or substances that may have been improperly labelled.
+We represent individuals across the United States who have been injured due to exposure to toxic or potentially toxic substances, including purportedly safe substances that may have been released into the environment at toxic levels or substances that may have been improperly labelled.
 We have dealt with numerous types of chemicals, lead and other alloys, and chemical compound derivatives in our cases.
-We have extensive experience working with state and federal environmental protection agencies in addressing toxins in drinking water, ground water, soil, and air, as well as associating with subject matter experts on scientific, environmental, medical, and property value issues.
+We have extensive experience working with state and federal environmental protection agencies to address toxins in drinking water, ground water, soil, and air.
+We also work with subject matter experts on scientific, environmental, medical, and property value issues.

-We litigate all types of toxic tort lawsuits, including class actions, before juries and appellate courts, including those that involve:
+We litigate all types of environmental toxic tort lawsuits, including class actions, before juries and appellate courts, including those that involve:

 - Contamination of water, including drinking and ground water

 - Chemical exposure, waste spills and seepage

 - Landfill, dumpsite, power plant, industrial odor, gas, ash and dust drift

 If you or a loved one has been injured and you believe you may have a legal claim, please contact us at (877) 515-7955 or fill out our free case evaluation form.